-Himalayan Balsam seeds generally persist in the soil for approximately 18 to 24 months; however, seed persistence up to three years has been reported.
-Individual plants can produce over 800 seeds per year, with the seeds being contained in exploding seed pods, usually about 6 seeds per pod, which can propel/disperse seeds up to 6 metres from plants.
+Himalayan Balsam seeds have historically been regarded to persist in the soil for approximately 18 months.
+However, a field trial in Czech Republic (Skálová 2019) found that seed can persist for up to four years, which was also reported in an eradication study in Switzerland (Saegesser 2016).
+An individual plant can produce over 800 seeds, per year.
+The seeds are contained in exploding seed pods, usually up to 16 seeds per pod, which can propel/disperse seeds up to 7 metres from plants.
 Seeds can be spread over greater distances by various mean including water flow (the seeds float) and through human activity (e.g. attached to vehicles, clothing and footwear).
 In order to germinate, the seeds require a period of cold stratification.

-The seed bank characteristics of Himalayan Balsam are not well understood; however, Defra guidance (2013) states that: 'to clear ground contaminated with Himalayan Balsam, you may need to remove soil up to 6 metres from the parent plant and to a depth of 0.5 metres'.
-It has been found that for most species seed movement in soil is slow and that deeper seeds are older, except in severely disturbed soils.
-There is also a strong correlation between species where seeds are found at depth in the soil and species with extended seed longevity.
+The seed bank characteristics of Himalayan Balsam are not well understood.
+However, it has been found that for most species seed movement in soil is slow and that deeper seeds are older, except in severely disturbed soils.
+There is also a strong correlation between species whose seeds are found at depth in the soil and those with extended seed longevity.
 The fact that Himalayan Balsam seeds are not long lived makes it very unlikely that they will be present at depths down to 0.5 metres in all but highly disturbed or cracked soils.
-As such, the depth potential for seeds should be considered on a site by site basis.
+As such, the depth and spread potential for seeds should be considered on a site by site basis.